History

 During the 1930s and 40s, this society founded by Eastern European Jews focused on fighting fascism in Europe, and worked to save political activists and Jews.
 In the aftermath of the Holocaust, we fought successfully to open the doors of the US to Displaced Persons.
 When the DPs arrived in America, Workmen’s Circle members were there to greet them in Yiddish and to help settle them into their new lives.

 And the civil rights work continued after the war.
 We were there in 1947, sponsoring a tour through the south to test a Supreme Court Decision that outlawed segregated seating on interstate buses.
-We were there for anti-lynching the protests in the 1950s and for the freedom marches of the 1960s.
+We were there for anti-lynching protests in the 1950s and for the freedom marches of the 1960s.

 Label